 Studying abroad / incoming

-Acquiring new linguistic, intercultural, professional, and academic skills provides essential assets for your future.
+Acquiring new linguistic, intercultural, professional, and academic skills provides essential advantages for your future.

-Study mobility must be planned a year in advance.
-Students must contact the BRI the year before departure (during their second year of undergraduate studies for a planned departure in their third year, or during their third year of undergraduate studies for a planned departure in their first year of master's studies, subject to admission to the master's program and approval from the head of the relevant master's program).
+Study abroad programs should be planned a year in advance.
+You must contact the International Relations Office (BRI) during the year prior to your departure (during your second year of undergraduate studies if you plan to depart during your third year, or during your third year if you plan to depart during your first year of graduate studies, subject to admission to the Master’s program and approval from the program director).

-An information meeting is organized by the BIS every year in late October/early November for mobility programs for the following year.
+The BRI holds an information session every year in late October or early November for study abroad programs scheduled for the following year.

-Information is posted on the bulletin board in front of the BRI (Building 1,2nd floor).
+The information is posted on the bulletin board in front of the BRI (Building 1,2nd floor)

 Partner universities require that your language proficiency be certified by an official document.

-For exclusively or partially English-speaking universities, the TOEFL (you can visit www.toefl.org) or TOEIC are essential.
+For universities that are entirely or partially English-speaking, the TOEFL (visit www.toefl.org) or TOEIC are required.

-TOEIC sessions are organized at the Faculty of Law and Political Science in partnership with the Legal Languages Department.
+TOEIC test sessions are organized at the Faculty of Law and Political Science in partnership with the Department of Legal Languages.
 One session is reserved for students wishing to apply for a study abroad program.
 For more information, please contact the BRI.

 Validation of the exchange year

-You will study abroad for one year at a partner institution while remaining enrolled at the Faculty of Law and Political Science in Montpellier.
+You will spend a year studying abroad at a partner institution while remaining enrolled at the Faculty of Law and Political Science in Montpellier.
 You will pay tuition fees to your home university regardless of the exchange program.

-A study contract listing the subjects studied abroad must be signed by the RI Academic Coordinator for the subject concerned, by the Academic Coordinator at the host university, and by the student.
-You must take courses worth 60 ECTS credits for the academic year (i.e., 30 ECTS credits per semester).
+A study agreement listing the courses taken abroad must be signed by the RI Academic Coordinator for the relevant discipline, the Academic Coordinator at the host university, and the student.
+You must take courses totaling 60 ECTS credits for the academic year (i.e., 30 ECTS credits per semester).

-At the end of the exchange, a foreign transcript will be sent to the BRI (International Relations Office) of the Faculty of Law and Political Science of Montpellier.
-A transcript of grades will then be produced according to a grade equivalence scale in order to issue a transcript and/or diploma from your French institution of origin, taking into account ECTS credits.
+At the end of the exchange, a foreign transcript will be submitted to the BRI at the Faculty of Law and Political Science in Montpellier.
+Your grades will then be converted using a grade equivalency table so that your home institution in France can issue a transcript and/or diploma, taking into account ECTS credits.

-The Erasmus+ program promotes mobility and cooperation projects in Europe as well as cooperation between European and non-European countries.
-It strengthens skills, supports innovation and internationalization, and promotes transparency and consistency in the tools used to recognize and validate skills.
+The Erasmus+ program supports mobility and cooperation projects in Europe, as well as cooperation between European and non-European countries.
+It builds skills, supports innovation and internationalization, and promotes transparency and consistency in the tools used to recognize and validate skills.

 This exchange program in Europe is intended for:

-- To students: this involves completing a period of study or an internship supervised by the sending university and the host university.
+- For students: this involves completing a period of study or an internship supervised by the sending university and the host university.

-- to teaching staff: carry out a teaching assignment
+- for teaching staff: to carry out teaching duties

-The Faculty of Law and Political Science has agreements for each of its two fields of study in more than 20 European countries, covering more than 70 European universities.
+The School of Law and Political Science has agreements in place for each of its two fields of study with more than 70 European universities across more than 20 European countries.

-These exchange programs generally target non-European countries with which the Faculty of Law and Political Science has entered into a bilateral partnership that is not governed by the Erasmus+ program.
+These exchange programs generally target non-European countries with which the Faculty of Law and Political Science has established a bilateral partnership that is not governed by the Erasmus+ program.

 BCI (Office of International Cooperation)

-This is a student exchange program exclusively with Quebec universities, governed by specific selection criteria.
+This is a student exchange program exclusively with universities in Quebec, governed by specific selection criteria.

-To apply, you must contact the International Relations Office by the dates set by the latter.
+To apply, you must contact the Office of International Relations by the deadlines it has set.

 http://echanges-etudiants.bci-qc.ca/